Ray Romano: Personal life

 Romano married his wife, Anna Scarpulla, in 1987.
 They met while working at the same bank.
 They have four children, and they own a property in La Quinta, California.
 Romano's character's daughter on Everybody Loves Raymond was named after his real life daughter, Alexandra "Ally" Romano.
 Also, in the series pilot, Ray and Debra's twin boys were named Gregory and Matthew, after Romano's real life twin sons, but Romano felt it was inconvenient to have all his television children have the same names as his real children and changed the twins' names to Geoffrey and Michael onscreen.
 He also said his brother was not pleased with Ray Barone's television brother.
+Ally was married in September 2024 and welcomed her first child in February 2026.

 Romano's family has made various appearances in the show.
 Romano's daughter made several appearances on Everybody Loves Raymond as Molly, the best friend of his on screen daughter, Ally, and the daughter of Ray Barone's nemesis, Peggy the Cookie Lady.
 Romano's father, Albert Romano, has made various appearances as Albert, one of Frank Barone's lodge buddies in various episodes, such as "Debra at the Lodge", and "Boys' Therapy".
 Romano's brother, Richard Romano, appeared in the episodes "Golf For It", "Just a Formality", and "The Toaster".
 Romano's wife, Anna, appeared as one of the moms in the background at Geoffrey and Michael's school in season 6's episode titled "The Angry Family".

 In February 2012, Romano revealed that his wife, Anna, had successfully battled stage one breast cancer in 2010.
 Romano told People magazine that "the reason we're going public is to share our experience, yeah, but to have an effect.
 Our goal is to help people."

 Romano was close friends with Doris Roberts, who played Marie Barone, Ray Barone's mother, on Everybody Loves Raymond.
 At the time of her death, Romano said he was inspired by her desire to continue learning throughout her life.
 She also served as a mentor, helping him to feel more comfortable on set.